JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 The first item of each element is the location between 0 and 1, the second specifies the RGB values at that point.

-The `make_colorscheme(indexedlist)` function makes a new ColorScheme from such an indexed list.
+The `make_colorscheme(indexedlist)` function makes a new colorscheme from such an indexed list.

+Use the `length` keyword to specify how many colors are used in the colorscheme.

 For example: